- Home

 - Life after treatment

 Skin cancer treatments such as surgery, curettage and electrodesiccation, and cryotherapy often leave a scar.
 In most cases, your doctor will do everything they can to make the scar less noticeable.
 Most scars will fade with time.
 Skin treated with radiation therapy may change in colour, and appear lighter or darker depending on your skin tone.
+Talk to your radiation therapy team about the best options for skincare.

 Look Good Feel Better